Compatible filters with isomorphism testing: Faithful filters

-\begin{thm}[Theorem~\ref{thm:Main2}] Suppose $\phi:M\rightarrow 2^G$ is a fully faithful filter, and assume that every subgroup of $G$ is finitely generated.
-If $\mathcal{X}$ is faithfully filtered by $\phi$, then there exists a bijection from $L(\phi)$ to $\partial\phi_0$ that induces a bijection between the set of graded bases of $L(\phi)$ and the set of pcgs of $\partial\phi_0$ that are filtered by $\phi$. \end{thm}
+\begin{thm}[Theorem~\ref{thm:Main2}] If $\phi$ is a finite, faithful, and inertia-free $(M, G)$-filter, then there exists a bijection between $L(\phi)$ and $G$ that maps a pcgs of $L(\phi)$, as an abelian group, to a pcgs of $G$. \end{thm}